 Honor Students: If your child is taking honors social studies, they are required to process 6th grade curriculum in a more in-depth manner.
 Increasing rigor will expose students to new ideas, skills, and concepts that allow for academic growth.
-Writing in social studies will occur often; students will take what they have learned and write summaries to showcase their learning.
+Writing in social studies will occur often; students will take what they have learned and write summaries as well as possible essays.